Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Written by: Nicole Cosgrove

-Dominant, territorial, and downright scary, the Cane Corso is an aggressive, protective dog.
+Dominant, territorial, and downright scary, the Cane Corso is a large protective dog that can be aggressive.
 And it doesn’t exactly fall into the “cute pup” category.
 However, these mighty guardians do have a soft side, and they are, indeed, very affectionate.
 More than that, Cane Corsos get attached to their owners and like to cuddle to express their love.
 The same can’t be said about outsiders, though.

 Unless properly introduced, this breed isn’t too friendly toward strangers (people or other dogs).
 So, how do you train these loyal, intelligent, and hardworking dogs?
 What does cuddling with a gentle giant like a Cane Corso look like?
 Should you adopt one if you’re a first-time dog owner?
 You’ll find all the answers in this guide!